marguerite/man-pages-zh_CN/README.md

 * Run the `unpack_manpage.sh` script, it will unpack the .gz manpages.
 * Run the `man2xml.sh` script, it will generate xml files in xml directory.
 * Run the `xml2pot.sh` script, it will generate pot files in 50-pot directory.
 * Run the `merge.sh` script, it will merge the pot into the po files.
-(But you have to manually copy the pot to po if there's a brand new translation)

 Then translate as you want.

 ### How to convert .po files into manages?

-To be written.
+You need `xml2po` and `docbook2x` packages installed, for openSUSE:

+ sudo zypper in xml2po docbook2x

+* Copy the finished po to `finished_po` directory
+* Run `po2xml.sh` script, it'll generate translated xml in `xml_cn` directory
+* Run `xml2man.sh` script, it'll generate uncompressed manpage in `output` directory and compressed ones in `compressed` directory